Azure/iotedge/doc/reported_states_during_deployment.md

 # Tracking \$edgeAgent's reported properties during deployment.

 An IoT Edge runtime receives a new deployment through \$edgeAgent's twin in the desired properties section.
-When it receives this new deployment, it creates a plan to apply changes to the current system.
-Once that plan finishes executing, successfully or not, \$edgeAgent will update its reported properties.
+When it receives this new deployment, it creates a reconciliation plan to apply changes to the current system.
+Once that plan finishes running, successfully or not, \$edgeAgent will update its reported properties.

 This document will help spell out some of the details of \$edgeAgent's twin properties as the IoT